Skip to main content

 Radiometry

 Radiometry uses radioactive radiation to detect concentrations of a substance.
-A radioactive preparation sends its radiation through the measuring container, which is received by the detector.
+A radioactive preparation sends its radiation through the measurement container, which is received by the detector.
 A scintillator converts the radioactive radiation into light flashes and evaluates their number.
 Since the penetration of gamma radiation depends on the substance, the density of the mass is determined from the intensity of the incoming radiation.

 Gravimetry